Artoria2e5/misc/4jleB/README.md

 A helix-swapped dimeric structure of the _P. falciparum_ PFI1780w PHIST domain was determined by [Oberli, et al. (2018)](https://www.fasebj.org/doi/10.1096/fj.14-256057) in entry [4jle](http://www.ebi.ac.uk/pdbe/entry/pdb/4jle/).
 The dimer is a crystallization artifact as the solution structure is monomeric.
-To facilitate classification of the protein in structual databases, a monomeric structure is built.
+A monomeric model was shown in the figures but no coordinate data is provided.
+To facilitate direct classification of the protein against structual databases, a monomeric structure is built.

 ## Material and Methods
 A reduced monomeric model of 4jle was built by only taking `A:117-167` and `B:1-110` from the file,